AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/endpoints.md

 * **`Authorization`**: Required for authentication with the API.
 Format is the string `"Bearer {ACCESS_TOKEN}`.
 * **`x-api-key`**: Required for authentication with the API.
 Found in the Adobe I/O console under the JWT service credentials as "Client ID".
 * **`x-adobe-vgid`**: Required for this endpoint.
 The visitor group ID.
 See [Visitor groups](visitor-groups.md).
 * **`x-adobe-idempotency-key`**: Optional.
 Allows you to store a reference to your unique file identifier for the upload.
-If you wish to implement client-side file upload duplication prevention, you can store the `idempotency_key` from the response in an "uploaded files" dataset, then query the dataset before uploading.
-If you do not send this header, we assign it the unique `file_id` that we generate.
+This value can be used for duplication protection in cases when your request does not return a response from Adobe.
+Query the /aa/collect/v1/events/key/{idempotency_key} endpoint with the idempotency_key for the previous request, and the API will respond to let you know if the file was received.

 You must also add the file, which should be compressed in gzip format, and included as multipart/form-data.